remix-run/remix/docs/guides/manual-mode.md

 ### 2. Detecting server code changes

-Now that you have a way to bust the import cache for CJS or ESM, its time to put that to use by dynamically updating the server build within your app server.
+Now that you have a way to bust the import cache for CJS or ESM, it's time to put that to use by dynamically updating the server build within your app server.
 To detect when the server code changes, you can use a file watcher like [chokidar][chokidar]:

 ```js